WebyThinksVK/martinkaptein.com/README.md

 # martinkaptein.com
 Repository of [martinkaptein.com](https://www.martinkaptein.com/).

-Currently using Hugo 0.31.1.
+Currently using Hugo 0.37.1.
 Build, deployed and hosted by Netlify.

-Theme: Casper theme. (with modifications)
+Theme: hyde-hyde

-Original theme can be found [here](https://github.com/vjeantet/hugo-theme-casper)
+Original theme can be found [here](https://github.com/htr3n/hyde-hyde)

+## Usage

+New static page:

+`hugo new page/pagename.md`

+New blog entry:

+`hugo new blog/blog-slug.md`

+## Mods to theme

+Check theme `/layouts/index.html`

+`"posts" >> "blog"` in order for root page to work correctly.